10 LinkedIn Tips for When You Are In Between Jobs

 • All LinkedIn Members: This also includes recruiters and people at your current company.
 It also adds the #OpenToWork photo frame.

 • Recruiters only: People using LinkedIn Recruiter only.
-To protect your privacy, we take steps to prevent LinkedIn Recruiter users who work at your current company and related companies from seeing your shared career interests, but we can’t guarantee complete privacy.
+To protect your privacy, we take steps to prevent LinkedIn Recruiter users who work at your current company and related companies from seeing your shared career interests, although we can’t guarantee complete privacy.

 Amanda Miller, a Candidate Experience Manager at Resume and Career Services, reminds us only to toggle it for recruiter use.